TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 * `MinLength` - Limit the smallest allowed length of the string.
 * `MaxLength` - Limit the largest allowed length of the string.
 * `RegExMatch` - Use a regular expression to validate the string property value.
+  The validation is checked only if the property value is entered (add Required concept if needed).
+  The provided pattern must match the *whole* property value (`^` and `$` are automatically added to pattern).

 For more complex data validations a specific filter can be developed, see [Data validations](Data-validations) article for more info.